haskellfoundation/tech-proposals/proposals/PROPOSALS.md

-An HFTP (*Haskell Foundation Technical Proposal*) is a process for submitting a proposal for a technical initiative to be undertaken by the Haskell Foundation (HF).
+An HFTP (*Haskell Foundation Technical Proposal*) is a process for submitting a proposal for a technical initiative to that will be executed under the guidance of the Haskell Foundation (HF).
 This document describes how the community may propose, discuss, and implement technical initiatives to be carried out through the Haskell Foundation that will affect the Haskell ecosystem.
 Each HFTP goes through an iterative process in which it is discussed by the HF Technical Track (HFTT), the broader community, and any and all interested stakeholders.
 If a consensus is reached, the initiative is accepted and may then be executed by the Foundation (resources permitting).
-Only upon reaching a consensus are initiatives accepted to be merged and executed.
+Only upon reaching a consensus are initiatives accepted and executed.
+Upon accepted, an HFTP and its associated discussion are merged into this repository, and serve as a historical document that details a specification and rationale for work detailed within the process.

 The aim of the HFTP process is to apply the openness and collaboration that have shaped Haskell's documentation and implementation to a process of evolving the HF and the broader Haskell ecosystem.
 This document captures our guidelines, commitments and expectations regarding this process.